What Fixes are Mandatory After a Home Inspection?

 • Major structural issues

-Additionally, if the home is in violation of any local building codes, buyers will generally ask that those violations are addressed by the seller.
+Additionally, if the home has code violations or is in violation of any local building codes, buyers will generally ask that those violations are addressed by the seller.

 Do Mortgage Lenders Require Repairs?

-Legal requirements notwithstanding, repair requirements can be dedicated by the conditions of a buyer’s bank or mortgage loan.
-Most lenders will include certain requirements to protect their investment.
+Legal requirements notwithstanding, repair requirements can be determined by the conditions of a buyer's bank or mortgage loan.
+Most lenders will include certain requirements to protect their investment and ensure the home seller meets these conditions.

 This is especially true if you’re buying a house using a loan funded or guaranteed by the Federal Housing Administration or the offices of Veterans Affairs, both of which tend to have much stricter requirements than a conventional bank loan.

 The FHA has fairly strict standards when it comes to what fixes are mandatory after a home inspection.
-The FHA’s repair requirements include:3
+The FHA's repair requirements include a reasonable repair request:3

 • Health and safety issues – The FHA will not guarantee a home loan if the property presents significant health and safety issues, like mold or fire, electric, or environmental hazards.